All Collections

 On our Find A Project page, you can filter and search all of our open opportunities a few different ways:

-Tip: To update the automated filters for Skill and Cause area, visit your "Project Preferences" within your Settings.
+💡Tip: To update the automated filters for Skill and Cause area, visit your "Project Preferences" within your Settings.

 Projects are fully scoped and range anywhere from 5 to 50 hours.
 Projects are great if you're ready to do something for a nonprofit - like design a logo or build a new Salesforce database.

-Phone consultations require just 1 hour of your time.
+Phone calls require just 1 hour of your time.
 Calls are great if you're willing to discuss something with a nonprofit - like brainstorming a name for a new program, or choosing the right platform to build their website on.
 They're a much smaller commitment than working on a full project.

 Your Application